Adelaide Loop (Australia - 11 days)

 What are the main highlights of this route?

-Key highlights include the Great Ocean Road, Twelve Apostles, Great Alpine Road, and the Snowy Mountains.
+Key highlights include the Great Ocean Road, Twelve Apostles, and the Great Alpine Road.

 Is the Great Ocean Road included in this loop?